Today's Articles

 Cannonball Adderly

-Adderley added a funky vocabulary of gospel and blues to the style of jazz, America's classic music.
+Adderley added a funky vocabulary of gospel and blues to the style of jazz, America's classical music.
 When the growing development of polyrhythms and polytonality threatened to make jazz harder for non-musicians to appreciate, the Cannonball Adderley bands helped preserve the music’s roots in a more readily understood sense.
-As the leader of his bands and an alto and soprano saxophone stylist, "Cannonball" Adderley was one of the progenitors of the swinging music that became known as hard-bop.
+As the leader of his bands and an alto and soprano saxophone stylist, "Cannonball" Adderley was one of the progenitors of the swinging music known as hard-bop.
 He suffered a stroke while on tour and died in August 1975.

 To Become a Musician or Singer